 Filing a Complaint with the College

 Even if a complainant decides not to press criminal charges against the accused, they can still file a complaint with the College.
-This form of disciplinary process is not a legal proceeding and there are different standards for holding persons accountable. complainants or witnesses of such incidents may file either a verbal or written report to the vice president for student services.
+This form of disciplinary process is not a legal proceeding and there are different standards for holding persons accountable. complainants or witnesses of such incidents may file either a verbal or written report to the vice president and chief admistrative officer.
 If the alleged violator is an employee of the college, a verbal or written complaint may be filed with the director of human resources.